-These Employee options are issued to Margaret Curtis (Head of Clinical Development and R&D) in consideration for the following four conditions stated in the employee contract, of which all conditions have been assessed by management as more than likely to be met;
+These Employee options are issued to Margaret Curtis (Head of Clinical Development and R&D) in consideration for the following three conditions stated in the employee contract:

 - 250,000 Options to be issued on the execution date of the employee contract with an exercise price of \$0.20 each and an expiry date of 8 November 2022.
-These Options will vest on the date that is 12 months after their date of issue, therefore it has been expensed over the relevant vesting period. - 150,000 Options to be issued upon the Company submitting an application to have a nutraceutical product registered with the APVMA (Australian Pesticides and Veterinary Medicines Authority) or equivalent as an animal food product in Australia or other target region.
-These Options will vest on the date that is 30 months after their date of issue, therefore it has been expensed over the relevant vesting period. - 150,000 Options to be issued upon the Company commencing a target animal safety study for CPAT-01 within 30 months of the commencement date.
-These Options will vest on the date that is 36 months after their date of issue, therefore it has been expensed over the relevant vesting period. - 250,000 Options If the Company commences the CPAT-01 pivotal field trials with a final formulation within 30 months of the commencement date.
-These Options will vest on the date that is 48 months after their date of issue, therefore it has been expensed over the relevant vesting period.
+These Options will vest on the date that is 12 months after their date of issue, therefore it has been fully expensed in prior periods. - 250,000 Options to be issued upon the Company submitting an application to have a nutraceutical product registered with the APVMA (Australian Pesticides and Veterinary Medicines Authority) or equivalent as an animal food product in Australia or other target region.
+These Options will vest on the

+- date that is 24 months after their date of issue.
+This condition was not met and expired during the period, therefore the expense recognised in prior period is fully reversed in current period. - 250,000 Options to be issued upon the Company commencing a target animal safety study for CPAT-01 within 24 months of the commencement date.
+These Options will vest on the date the condition is achieved and it was achieved in current period, therefore it has been fully expensed in current period.
+The options were issued on 31 December 2019. - 250,000 Options If the Company commences the CPAT-01 field trials with a final formulation within 30 months of the commencement date.
+These Options will vest on the date the condition is achieved and it was achieved in current period, therefore it has been fully expensed in current period.
+The options were issued on 31 December 2019.